peter88213/nv_xx/docs/chapter_menu.md

 -   The number of chapters to be added at once is limited to 20.
 -   The new chapters are placed at the next free position after the selection, if possible.
--   Otherwise, the new chapters are placed at the end of the "Book" branch.
+-   Otherwise, the new chapters are placed at the end of the "${Book}" branch.

 > **Hint**